Proxymoron461/mg-make/README.md

 While this script is primarily a note-to-self, if anyone else finds it helpful, go nuts!
 It has *no warranty whatsoever*.

+## Usage instructions
+`./mg-make [ -e ] PROJECT_NAME`

+Use the `-e` flag to add MonoGame.Extended to the project!

+Replace PROJECT_NAME with your project name - e.g. `./mg-make Test`.
+It will create a subdirectory called Test, and a new .NET project and solution with the same name!